Erasmus+ and Radboud University

 - Makerere University and Mbarara University of Science and Technology (Uganda) and Nijmegen School of Management (project leader dr. J.M.
 Alenda-Demoutiez) on ‘Co-creation for sustainability’

-- Makerere University (Uganda) and department of Internal Medicine Radboudumc (project leader dr. Q. de Mast) on ‘Infectious diseases, immunology, and inflammatory diseases’
+- Makerere University and Muhimbili University of Health and Allied Sciences (Uganda) and department of Internal Medicine Radboudumc (project leader dr. Q. de Mast) on ‘Infectious diseases, immunology, and inflammatory diseases’

 - Anton de Kom University of Suriname (Suriname) and department of History (project leader dr. C.W. van Galen) on ‘Colonial history and impact of slavery’